typescene/typescene/src/docs/dom/start/ProjectSetup.md

 }
 ```

-You can place this file at the root of your project folder, but it's generally better to keep it right next to your source code, which we'll put in a `src/` sub folder.
+You can place this file at the root of your project folder, but it's generally better to keep it right next to your source code, so we'll put in a `src/` sub folder.

-You can use this folder to contain all of your application code.
-It's a good idea to create more folders within the `src/` folder for all parts and/or features of your application, but for this example you'll need only a single file, `src/main.ts`:
+You can use the `src/` folder to contain all of your application code.
+It's a good idea to create more folders _within_ this folder for all parts and/or features of your application, but for this example you'll need only a single file, `src/main.ts`:

 ```typescript
 import { App } from "@typescene/dom";